 Members of the management team work together as a whole, in project teams and in individual work portfolios to establish and sustain a supported, purposeful and productive workplace.
 A workplace where individuals can stretch in their professional potential and where teams share a culture committed to continuous quality improvement and have opportunities for new experiences, development and succession.

+Sal is known for her strategic and purposeful approach to working with others, creating common ground amongst stakeholders with differing goals and motivations.
+Sal’s legacy is in developing the leadership of others and distilling clear ways to understand and make progress through complexity.
 Sal is a certified Work Place Mediator, Action Learning Facilitator and Certified Brain Based Coach, and is passionate about connecting people to people, people to ideas, and ideas to ideas.

 Amanda (Mandy) Greaney